 The Perivoli Trust owns a portfolio of investment assets in real estate, public and private equities and collectibles.

-The Trust has owned from the outset a stake in Arisaig Partners, an emerging market focussed investment management firm headquartered in Singapore and London.
+The Trust has owned from the outset a stake in Arisaig Partners, an emerging market focussed investment management firm headquartered in Singapore.

-The Trust’s real estate assets include an estate with two houses for holiday rent in Italy, the Perivoli Lagoon House in the Walker Bay Conservancy near Stanford, Hermanus in South Africa and the African Villa at the Okonjima Conservancy in Namibia.
+The Trust’s real estate assets include two houses for holiday rent in Italy, the Perivoli Lagoon House in the Walker Bay Conservancy near Stanford, Hermanus in South Africa and the African Villa at the Okonjima Conservancy in Namibia.
 All profits from the Lagoon House and the African Villa go to conserving local flora and fauna.

-All investment gains enjoyed by Perivoli Innovations not reinvested are gifted in the first instance to the Perivoli Foundation.
+All investment gains enjoyed by Perivoli Innovations not reinvested are gifted, in the first instance, to the Perivoli Foundation.